Huize (HUIZ) and Its Competitors Financial Review

 Analyst Ratings

-This is a breakdown of recent ratings and recommmendations for Huize and its peers, as reported by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Huize and its rivals, as provided by MarketBeat.com.

 |Sell Ratings